septemblue/Ktor-response-sample/notes.md

 # Notes
+- How to download file from endpoint
-- Attach headers on server response
+- Content Disposition Attach in header
+- Content Dispostiion Inline in header